This file is part of BurnMan - a thermoelastic and thermodynamic toolkit for

 :type attributes: list of str

-:type powers: list of floats
+:type powers: list of float

 :rtype: function